The shit blog of Paul Chris Jones

 "Wait," says Rassilon.
 "What about my Tardis?"

-"It's my Tardis now, bitch," says the boy, swinging the key around his finger.
+"It's my Tardis now, bitch," says John Smith, swinging the key around his finger.

 The Time Lords retreat and never come back.
 There's peace on planet Earth.